mavjs/mavjs.github.io-hugo/content/post/experience-atomic-red-team/index.md

   PS> Invoke-AtomicTest T1003 -Session $sess -TestNumbers 2

 ```
-It will do it's magic in the background, and let us know what we need to do next:
+It will do it's magic in the background, and let the user know what needs to be done next:
 {{< figure src="/img/invoke-atomictest-example4.png" >}}

-As recommended, we logged out and logged back in, and voilà!
+As recommended, log out and log back in, and voilà!
 Credentials were dumped:
 {{< figure src="/img/invoke-atomictest-example5.png" >}}

-If we are done with the test and want to clean it up, there is also an argument to do so:
+Once the tests are done, it is time to clean it up.
+There is also an argument to do so:
 ```powershell

   PS> Invoke-AtomicTest T1003 -Session $sess -TestNumbers 2 -Cleanp